 Financial assistance for undergraduate students

-The University always endeavours to provide financial advice and assistance to students who are struggling with money worries.
+The University always aims to provide financial advice and assistance to students who are struggling with money worries.
 Students looking for information about financial assistance may find the money matters section of the website useful.

 You can find the current information about the University’s tuition fees on the tuition fees web page.